matze-dd/Tex2txt/README.md

 ```
 tex2txt.Options(...)
 ```
-which takes arguments similar to the command-line options of the script.
+that takes arguments similar to the command-line options of the script.
 They are documented at the definition of class 'Options', see LAB:OPTIONS.
 The parameters 'defs' and 'repl' for this class can be set using functions tex2txt.read\_definitions(fn, enc) and tex2txt.read\_replacements(fn, enc),